Hamza08dev/Resume_checker/README.md

 - Visit the hosted website: https://resume-checker-erld.onrender.com/.

-- Upload one or more resumes in supported formats (e.g., PDF, DOCX).
+- Upload one or more resumes in supported formats (PDF).

 - Click "Process" to extract and download excel sheet.